Back to all posts

 Your therapist can’t go home with you, but you can continue their good work with a few simple habits.
 Gentle stretching is one of the best ways to maintain flexibility and prevent muscles from tightening up again.
 Focus on areas that hold tension, like your neck, shoulders, and lower back.
 Even five minutes of stretching in the morning or before bed can make a huge difference.
 You can also try some self-massage techniques using a foam roller or a tennis ball to work on tight spots.
 Just place the ball between your back and a wall and gently roll it over any knots.
 The key is consistency—a little bit of care each day goes a long way in keeping your muscles happy and relaxed.

-Small Lifestyle Changes for a Healthier Back
+Easy Lifestyle Tweaks for a Healthier Back

 Many of our daily habits contribute to back pain without us even realizing it.
 If you work at a desk, the simple act of standing up and stretching every 30 minutes can counteract the strain of prolonged sitting.
 Pay attention to your posture throughout the day, whether you’re driving, standing in line, or lifting groceries.
 Staying hydrated is also crucial, as water helps keep your muscle tissue pliable and healthy.
 These aren’t drastic overhauls; they’re small, mindful adjustments.
 By being more aware of how you move and hold your body, you support the work done during your massage and build a stronger, more resilient back for the future.